9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 Concat (Union (Char ' ') Line) (Char 'a')
 ```

-We\'ll apply `pretty 2` on this value.
+We'll apply `pretty 2` on this value.
 When we first apply `best`, the
 value of `col` is zero.
 It matches the `Concat` case, pushes the values
 `Union (Char ' ') Line` and `Char 'a'` onto the stack, and applies
 itself recursively.
 In the recursive application, it matches on
 `Union (Char ' ') Line`.

-At this point, we\'re going to ignore Haskell\'s usual order of
+At this point, we're going to ignore Haskell's usual order of
 evaluation.
-This keeps our explanation of what\'s going on simple,
+This keeps our explanation of what's going on simple,
 without changing the end result.
 We now have two subexpressions,
 `best 0 [Char ' ', Char 'a']` and `best 0 [Line, Char 'a']`.
 The first
 evaluates to `" a"`, and the second to `"\na"`.
 We then substitute these